 3. Never Delay the Delivery Timeline

 Avoid a delay in delivery as much as possible.
-In case you can’t, make sure to explain why you are delaying the delivery to your backers in detail.
-But we would still suggest you avoid a delay especially if you are planning a second or a third campaign.
-It would be wise enough to choose a later date for delivery in the campaign than delaying your proposed date.
+If you have an unforeseen issue that causes a delay, make sure to explain why you are delaying the delivery to your backers in full detail.
+We would still suggest you avoid a delay especially if you are planning a second or a third campaign.
+It would be wise enough to choose a later date for delivery in the campaign and possibly deliver early rather than delaying your proposed date.

 4. Respond to All Genuine Queries

-Never miss any query from your backers that comes your way.
+Never miss a query from your backers that comes your way.
 Additionally, if you have enough budget, outsource your customer support team and make sure all those queries are answered on time.
 Delaying responses can lead to angry backers.
-Turn on notifications on your mobile phone and respond to those emails and questions on time.
-Let your backers know that you care.
+Turn on notifications on your smartphone and respond to those emails and questions on time.
+This will let your backers know that you care.

 5. Switch to InDemand Indiegogo Program for More Orders

-If you think you can fulfill an entire second batch of pre-orders, then launch your web-shop.
-Don’t make it too detailed.
-A simple website based on Shopify that takes up pre-orders will do.
+If you think you can fulfill an entire second batch of pre-orders, then launch your online shop.
+Don’t make it too detailed; a simple website based on Shopify that takes pre-orders will do.

-Voice out your success with the help of podcasts arranged by Art of the Kickstart, Crowdcrux and similar other platforms.
+Voice your success with the help of podcasts arranged by Art of the Kickstart, Crowdcrux, and similar other platforms.
 It’s important to do these little things and make yourself more visible in the industry.
 Like we said before, crowdfunding is not just about a product.
 It’s also about the story behind the creation of that product.
-If you truly have an inspirational story, it’s better to spread it out.
+If you truly have an inspirational story, it’s better to share.